KxSystems/docs-v1/docs/ref/syntax.md

     </code></pre>
     Is `foo_bar` now `42` or `3 4 5`?

 Values may be named, using single or double colons.
-The double colon binds the value to a name in the session root; the single colon binds the name in the local context.
+The double colon binds the value to a name in the default namespace; the single colon binds the name in the local context.
 In a session with no evaluation suspended their effects are the same.
 ```q
 q)foo:42
 q)foo